Google Reviews Export and Local Business Reputation Monitor

 Share

-Who uses this and why
+Who uses this Google reviews scraper

-flowchart TDA[Local business owners] -->|Catch bad reviews<br/>before they snowball| D[Google Review<br/>Data]B[Multi location chains] -->|Compare stores<br/>across cities| DC[Agencies] -->|Client ready reports<br/>without Yext or Podium| DR[BI teams] -->|Feed sentiment models<br/>real review text| DD --> E[Weekly reputation report]D --> F[Location vs location ranking]D --> G[Complaint triage queue]
+flowchart TDA[Local business owner] -->|Catch bad reviews<br/>before they snowball| D[Google Maps<br/>Review Data]B[Multi location chain] -->|Rank every store<br/>against its city| DC[Marketing agency] -->|Client reputation<br/>reports in minutes| DR[BI analyst] -->|Feed sentiment models<br/>real review text| DD --> E[Weekly reputation report]D --> F[Store vs store ranking]D --> G[Complaint triage queue]

-| Role | What this gives you |
+| Role | What the export unlocks |

 |---|---|

-| Local business owner | Weekly review volume, star trends, owner reply coverage |
+| Local business owner | Weekly star trend, 1 star spike alerts, owner reply coverage |

-| Multi location brand | Every store's reviews in one dataset, grouped by city |
+| Multi location chain | Every store's reviews in one dataset, grouped by city |

-| Agency | Client reputation reports pulled in minutes, not days |
+| Marketing agency | Client reputation reports pulled in minutes, not days |

 | BI analyst | Clean JSON or CSV feed for sentiment models and dashboards |

-flowchart LRA[Google Maps<br/>business URL] --> B[Load place page]B --> C[Click Reviews tab]C --> D[Scroll reviews panel]D --> E[Expand See more]E --> F[(JSON, CSV, Excel)]
+flowchart LRA[Google Maps<br/>business URL] --> B[Load place page]B --> C[Click Reviews tab]C --> D[Scroll reviews panel]D --> E[Expand See more]E --> F[(JSON / CSV / Excel)]

 Quick start

-Export 200 recent reviews for one restaurant:
+Export 200 recent Google reviews for one restaurant:

 curl -X POST "https://api.apify.com/v2/acts/scrapemint~google-reviews-intelligence/run-sync-get-dataset-items?token=YOUR_TOKEN" \-H "Content-Type: application/json" \-d '{"placeUrl": "https://www.google.com/maps/place/Eleven+Madison+Park","maxReviews": 200,"sortBy": "NEWEST"}'